Berrie89/Bash-Scripting/README.md

 ## Project Implementation
 User input number: I used the echo keyword to prompt the user to enter a number, then the read command to assign a variable to the information provided by the user.
 Conditional logic: I used the if-else statement to ask if the user wants a full or partial table.
-Use of Loop: I used the C-style for loop to implement the logic to generate the multiplication table.
+Use of Loop: I used both the C-style and list style for loop to implement the logic to generate the multiplication table.
 Find screenshot below:
 ![full table](https://github.com/user-attachments/assets/018661c2-a1bb-4c00-ba54-679d7d5a540d)

 ![partial table](https://github.com/user-attachments/assets/203cadcb-167c-4ab1-88cf-a87231d560c8)